numpy/numpy/_randomgen/README.rst

 ~~~~~~~

 Either use a binary installer, or if building from scratch, use Python
-3.6 with Visual Studio 2015 Community Edition.
+3.6 with Visual Studio 2015/2017 Community Edition.
 It can also be build
-using Microsoft Visual C++ Compiler for Python 2.7 and Python 2.7,
+using Microsoft Visual C++ Compiler for Python 2.7 and Python 2.7.
-although some modifications may be needed to ``distutils`` to find the
-compiler.

 Using
 -----